Prince of Wales Hospital Reconfiguration and Expansion - Part of Randwick Campus Redevelopment

 - Shared operating theatres.

 The final business case for the acute services building was submitted to the NSW Government at the end of 2017.
 Early works are planned to begin in late 2018.
+In May 2018, the first schematic design images were released, and the detailed design phase commenced.
+Early works are expected to begin in 2018 with the new acute services building to be operational by 2022.

 An application for Stage 1 to be state significant infrastructure was made in February 2018, and the Secretary's Environmental Assessment Requirements (SEARs) were issued in March 2018.
 The next step is for the Environmental Impact Statement (EIS) to be prepared and then disclosed for public consultation.